A year after his death, a new boxed set celebrates

 DJ and journalist Bernard Dobbeleer looks at the life and work of jazz/electronic pioneer Marc Moulin.

 Brussels, 1986.
 Miles Davis, an absolute genius but as capricious as a diva, had resigned himself to the idea of giving some interviews to promote his first album for Warner, “Tutu”.
 From behind impenetrable dark sunglasses, he took visible pleasure in destabilising the interviewers.
 However, it was at this time that Davis granted a long and passionate interview for Belgian TV.
-They had never met, but Davis knows that Marc Moulin is also a musician.
+They had never met, but Davis knew that Marc Moulin was also a musician.
 They clicked.
 Usually unbearable, Davis relaxed.
 He sketched during the interview.
 As he left, he offered the drawing to Moulin and even invited him to send him a track.
 Marc never wanted to take this offer seriously.
 Or more likely, never dared to imagine working with the musician that, in his own words, “guided his life” and the only musician whose records he collected.

-Outside Belgium, most people discovered Marc Moulin through his recent Blue Note albums.
+Outside Belgium, most people discovered Marc Moulin through his later Blue Note albums.
 In three episodes, he redefined in his terms the principles of Chill Out/Lounge and electro jazz, very popular in the early part of the decade.
 The success was saluted from Sydney and Porto to London and New York, and could not be defined as opportunism despite a very favourable atmosphere.
 At the time, House yearned to be luxurious and jazzy.
 Along with Down Tempo, it was the official soundtrack of trendy hangouts.
 Particularly since Moby had conquered the world two years earlier with the album “Play”, a basic but effective combination of blues and electronica.
 And just a few months before the release of “Top Secret”, another Blue note artist St Germain converted millions of electronic fans to jazzy sounds with “Tourist”.

 Far from being a follower, Marc Moulin could legitimately claim to be a pioneer in the genre, as can be seen by his career in the early 70s.
 Thirty years after his first release, this man of all genres that was as comfortable in jazz and electro as he was in pop, produced the synthesis of a life devoted to his eclectic passions in his three last albums.
 Chopin, comic strips, Brian Eno, Tex Avery, Marvin Gaye, Ktaftwerk, Ben Sidran and Miles Davis are the common threads.
 As in all Moulin’s work, these three albums are steeped in quite a lot of soul, a little Slavic melancholy, rarefied aesthetics and a purity of conception that is close to architecture.
 Nor forgetting the modest but mischievous stance so typical of Brussels.
 With a keen sense of second degree humour, he maliciously pointed out the obvious when he stated, “There will always be people that ask Stevie Wonder why he sings like Jamiroquai”.